zenoxs/tauri-appcenter-companion/README.md

 **Q:** Do AC Companion can acccess to my appcenter's account?

-**A:** No, the application is designed to be a serverless app.
+**A:** No, the application is designed to be a serverless application.
 All your data is stored in your local machine.
-AC Companion only use the [App Center API](https://openapi.appcenter.ms/) to communicate with your appcenter's account.
+AC Companion only uses the [App Center API](https://openapi.appcenter.ms/) to communicate with your appcenter's account.

 ##